cstatz/blazert/README.md

 ## License

 blazeRT is licensed under the new **BSD (3-clause) license**. blazeRT is based on and inspired by `nanort.h` which is licensed under MIT-License.
 For comparability, nanoRTs `path_tracer` and madman91/bvhs `benchmark` have been adapted to blazeRT to generate a baseline for the tests and benchmarks.

-*We decided to not extend nanort due to intrusive nature of the changes that came with the introduction of the blaze datatypes.
+*We decided to not extend nanoRT due to the intrusive nature of the changes that came with the introduction of the blaze datatypes.
 Another reason was the possibility for an enhanced maintainability if the code is not kept (and developed) in a single-header library.*

 The examples are built around third-party libraries (e.g. `tiny_obj_loader` and `stb_image_write`) which adhere to their own respective licenses (found in the included files).